Gum Disease Columbia MD

 What causes periodontal disease?

-Periodontal diseases can be caused by a variety of oral hygiene issues regarding plaque buildup.
-When plaque forms near or underneath the gums and is not cleaned properly it can harden causing gum irritation.
+Various oral hygiene issues regarding plaque buildup can cause periodontal diseases.
+When plaque forms near or underneath the gums and is not cleaned properly, it can harden, causing gum irritation.
 Smoking tobacco, obesity, recreational drug use, and poor oral habits can also contribute to periodontal disease.

 What are periodontal diseases?

 Periodontal diseases are serious infections of the gum that cause damage to the soft tissue.
-If left untreated this can cause tooth loss later down the line.
+If left untreated, this can cause tooth loss later down the line.
 Gingivitis is a form of periodontal disease, but it is the first type to occur and the most mild.
-Periodontal disease is broken up into 4 stages: gingivitis, slight periodontal disease, moderate periodontal disease, and advanced periodontal disease.
-As you make your way through each stage the chance of needing surgery becomes higher.
+Periodontal disease is broken up into four stages: gingivitis, slight periodontal disease, moderate periodontal disease, and advanced periodontal disease.
+As you progress through each stage, the chance of needing surgery increases.

 Schedule A Dental Exam Today

-Our dentists screen for signs of gum disease at your regularly scheduled cleanings; however if you’ve noticed the beginning symptom of gum disease, bleeding gums, then it is best to inform us sooner rather than later.
-Catching gum disease in its earliest stages is the best way to restore your gum health.
+Our dentists screen for signs of gum disease at your regularly scheduled cleanings.
+However, if you’ve noticed the beginning symptom of gum disease, bleeding gums, it is best to inform us sooner rather than later.
+Catching gum disease in its earliest stages is the best way to restore gum health.
 If you suspect you are showing signs of gum disease, contact our office at 410-670-8211 or schedule an appointment online today.